Capital One Quicksilver Student Cash Rewards Credit Card Review

 Both cards offer unlimited cash back, but the SavorOne Student card has double the rate for some purchases with 3% cash back earned on eligible streaming services, dining, grocery (excluding superstores like Target and Walmart) and entertainment purchases.
 Plus, earn 8% cash back on entertainment purchases when you book through the Capital One Entertainment portal and 10% cash back on purchases made through Uber & Uber Eats, plus complimentary Uber One membership statement credits through 11/14/2024.
 However, cash-back earning drops to 1% for all other purchases, compared to the 1.5% rate offered by Quicksilver Student card across the board.

-They both offer the same entertainment and management perks, as well as the same limited time welcome offer of $100 when you spend $100 in the first three months.
+They both offer the same management perks, as well as the same early spend bonus of $50 once spending $100 in the first three months of opening an account.
 So if it comes down to choosing between these two cards, it really boils down to your spending habits.
 Do you spend regularly in various categories, or are streaming, dining, grocery, and entertainment purchases where most of your money goes?
 If it’s the latter, you might benefit more from the SavorOne Student card.

 Capital One Quicksilver Student Card vs. CardName

 Instead of earning a flat rate on all purchases, the CardName card earns rewards in rotating bonus categories.
 Cardholders earn 5% cash back on everyday purchases, up to the quarterly maximum of $1,500 spent each quarter you activate, in categories that rotate.
-Some example categories include: Amazon.com, grocery stores, restaurants, gas stations, and PayPal purchases.
+Some example categories include: Amazon.com, grocery stores, restaurants and gas stations.
 All other purchases earn 1%.

 What’s really nice about this card though is that it offers a welcome bonus to new cardholders – a rare perk for student cards.
 At the end of your first year as a cardholder, Discover will match every dollar you’ve earned.
 So say you earn $100 that first year – Discover will automatically match that and you’ll pocket $200 instead.